The documentation matches version 1.5.0 of our software. Download the latest release here.

 Simple Data Logger (SDL) writes data received from a connected device to a file (CSV format).
 SDL can either log all printable characters or extract a number (typically a measurement value) from the received data.
 The date and time can be added to each line.

-SDL supports connections made through a COM port (RS232, USB virtual COM port, Bluetooth Serial Port Profile, etc.) or over TCP/IP (Ethernet, WLAN; SDL act as TCP client on a persistent connection).
+SDL supports connections made through a COM port (RS232, USB virtual COM port, Bluetooth Serial Port Profile, etc.) or over TCP/IP (Ethernet, WLAN; SDL acts as a TCP client on a persistent connection).
 Data sent by your device must be in ASCII format.

 Configuring Simple Data Logger